-Subject to the terms of the funding vehicles, the Plan Administrator may authorize a loan to you from your salary deferral contributions account, including any Roth after-tax contributions.
+Subject to the terms of the funding vehicles, the Plan Administrator may authorize a loan to you from your salary deferral contributions account, other than your required 2% salary deferral, and including any Roth after-tax contributions.

 Loan Amounts

 You may have three (3) loans outstanding at any time.